 As I said the course usually has a mix of teachers, teaching assistants and library staff.
 They can come from any key stage and we often have people from outside the UK involved as well.

 Every week I send you an email with the lesson and a link to a page that contains some written explanations of the topic, maybe a video or two and a slide show of examples.
 There is a handout, sometimes two, to download as well.

 1.Why we have displays, ways of using displays for learning

 3. Using colour with confidence and mounting work

 You are expected to read the course materials, it works best if you join in discussions on the site and complete the practical task each week.

 You can share your completed tasks in the private section of the website.
-You might also want want to share your ideas on the Facebook page or via the Flickr Group, maybe even on Twitter.
+You might also want want to share your ideas on the Facebook page or other social media.
 Sometimes people prefer to respond privately to the tasks by email & that’s fine too.